 Call Your Doctor About MRSA If:

 You have signs of active infection, most likely of the skin with a spreading, painful, red rash or abscess; in most cases, MRSA is easily treated.
-However, MRSA infection can be serious so seek medical care.
+However, MRSA infection can be serious, so seek medical care.

 If you are already being treated for an infection, watch for signs that your medicine isn't working.
 If you are taking an antibiotic, call your health care provider if:

 - The infection is no better after three or four days of antibiotic therapy.